 Troilus Gold Corp. (the "Company") was continued under the laws of Ontario, Canada.
 The Company owns a 100% interest in a past-producing gold mine located near Chibougamau, within the Frotêt-Evans Greenstone Belt in Quebec (the "Troilus project").
-The Company has acquired additional mineral claims adjacent to the Troilus project through various transactions, including the acquisition of UrbanGold Minerals Inc. ("UrbanGold").
+The Company acquired additional mineral claims adjacent to the Troilus project through various transactions, including the acquisition of UrbanGold Minerals Inc. ("UrbanGold").
 Collectively, these properties are referred to as the "Troilus Gold property".
 The principal business of the Company is the exploration and future development of the Troilus Gold property.
+The Company's head office is located in Montreal at 715 Square Victoria, Suite 705, Montreal, Quebec, H2Y 2H7.
 The Company's registered office is located at 36 Lombard Street, 4th Floor, Toronto, Ontario, M5C 2X3.
-The Company's shares trade on the Toronto Stock Exchange ("TSX") under the symbol "TLG".
+The Company's shares trade on the Toronto Stock Exchange ("TSX") under the symbol "TLG" as well as on the OTCQX under the symbol "CHXMF" and on the Frankfurt Stock Exchange under the symbol "CM5R".
 All dollar amounts are Canadian dollars unless otherwise noted.